ara-software/AraRoot/AraCorrelator/RayTraceCorrelator_support/docs/README.md

 In practice, most people will want to use AraSim to calculate the delay tables.
 But as it's written now, we avoid making AraSim a dependency of AraRoot, which was a *major* drawback to the original OSU correltaor.

+This underwent significant optimization in Oct 2024 by Brian Clark and Marco Muzio.
+We added caching of the arrival delays, and were much more careful about the GetMap function, and use of refernces instead of passing objects in memory, etc.
+We managed to speed things up by about a factor of 5-6, albiet at the cost of slightly lowered readability, and less safety (fewer if statements).

 ## Documentation